knative/docs/docs/install/yaml-install/serving/install-serving-with-yaml.md

 Follow the procedure for the networking layer of your choice:

 !!! note
-    IBM Z and IBM Power supports only kourier as a networking layer for knative.
-Please [use this documentation](./install-serving-with-yaml-on-IBM-Z-and-IBM-P.md) for customizing 3-scale-kourier-gateway image needed to run knative on IBM Z and IBM Power platofrms.
+    **Only Kourier network plugin supported for IBM Z and IBM Power platform.**
+    Follow the below steps to install kourier.
+Post installation, [Use this alternative documentation](./install-serving-with-yaml-on-IBM-Z-and-IBM-P.md) to patch envoy image since we do not have envoy image support on IBM Z and IBM Power platforms, we will patch the envoy image based on RedHat Maistra.

 <!-- TODO: Link to document/diagram describing what is a networking layer.  -->
 <!-- This indentation is important for things to render properly. -->